Offer versus Serve in the CACFPThe Offer versus Serve (OVS) in the Child and Adult Care Food Program (CACFP) online course.

 - Learning Objective: Plan menus that meet U.S. Department of Agriculture (USDA) nutrition requirements (1110)

 - Training Topic: Menu Planning (1100)

 If you have technical difficulties, please contact the Education and Nutrition Policy Unit Office Technician by phone at 916-445-9127 for assistance.
-If you have questions about the course content, please contact the CACFP NMP team by email at NMP4CACFP@cde.ca.gov.
+If you have questions about the course content, please contact the CACFP Meal Patterns Team by email at NMP4CACFP@cde.ca.gov.